 - Spring overcharged for the circuit breaker mechanism

 - Loss of DC for the trip and closed circuit

 - VT supply fails (VT MCB trip)

 - Circuit breaker mechanism failure

 - Local/remote switch

 - Loss of DC supply to circuit breaker motor.

 Photo 2: Mimic diagram of Local Control Cabinet manufacture by Phoenix Electric Corp company

 All CT secondary taps should be wired to the local control cabinet.
 The CT terminal block is

-such that it will provide isolation and testing facilities of CT secondaries at the cabinet.
-For multi ratio CTs the terminal block is provided on the LCC as per IEEE C57.13 to facilitate connection of various taps.
-Facility is provided in the LCC for shorting and grounding of secondary terminals.
+such that it will provide isolation and testing facilities for CT secondaries at the cabinet.
+For multi-ratio CTs the terminal block is provided on the LCC as per IEEE C57.13 to facilitate the connection of various taps.
+The facility is provided in the LCC for shorting and grounding of secondary terminals.